ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 ### IDEs for R package developers

-Have you heard of the beta IDE Positron developed by Posit (formerly RStudio)?
+Have you heard of the beta IDE [Positron](https://positron.posit.co/) developed by Posit (formerly RStudio)?
 It might be worth a try, for instance for being able to install Git extensions like GitLens, or for the nice UI for unit tests.
 Note that it's still in beta.

 Other IDEs popular in the R community are

--   The precursor of Positron developped by Posit: [RStudio](https://docs.posit.co/ide/user/) that Posit said will still be maintained;
+-   The precursor of Positron developed by Posit: [RStudio](https://docs.posit.co/ide/user/) that Posit said will still be maintained;
 -   The cousins of Positron [VSCodium](https://vscodium.com/) or [VSCode](https://code.visualstudio.com/) with the [R Extension](https://open-vsx.org/extension/REditorSupport/r).
 Positron is a fork of VSCode like VSCodium, therefore its interface will be familiar to VSCode or VSCodium users.
 -   [Neovim](https://github.com/R-nvim/R.nvim)
 -   [ESS](https://github.com/MilesMcBain/esscss)

 ### Penguins data in base R!

 Looking for a dataset for tests or docs, available in base R?
-The penguins dataset is [coming](https://developer.r-project.org/blosxom.cgi/R-devel/NEWS/2025/02/22) to the base R datasets package!
+The penguins dataset, originally from the [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) package, is [coming](https://developer.r-project.org/blosxom.cgi/R-devel/NEWS/2025/02/22) to the base R datasets package!
 Thanks to to Ella Kaye, Heather Turner, and Kristen Gorman for their work on this.

 ### Git Stash for Newbies